 * NR = not reported, WOMAC = Western Ontario and McMaster universities osteoarthritis index, VAS =Visual analog scale, SAEs= serious adverse events, ADSCs = adipose derived stem cells.

-PROVEN BENEFITS FROM EARLY HUMAN TRIALS OF STEM CELL THERAPY IN ORTHOPEDIC CONDITIONS:
+EARLY HUMAN TRIALS OF STEM CELLS WITH ORTHOPEDIC CONDITIONS:

 - Significant improvement in pain in people with knee osteoarthritis (Freitag et al, Lee et al, Pers et al, Jo et al, Yokota et al, Matas, Iijima et al)